 Thousands of Union dead at Gettysburg had been hastily buried after the battle months earlier, and they were finally being properly reburied.
 A ceremony was to be held to dedicate the new cemetery and Lincoln was invited to offer remarks.

 The main speaker at the ceremony was to be Edward Everett, a distinguished New Englander who had been a US Senator, Secretary of State, and president of Harvard College as well as a professor of Greek.
 Everett, who was famed for his orations, would talk at length about the great battle the previous summer.

-Lincoln’s remarks were always intended to be far more brief, and would essentially provide a proper and elegant closing to the ceremony.
+Lincoln’s remarks were always intended to be far more brief.
+His role would be to provide a proper and elegant closing to the ceremony.

-Lincoln approached the task of writing the speech seriously, though, unlike his speech at Cooper Union nearly four years earlier, he did not need to undertake extensive research.
-His thoughts about the war being fought for a just cause were set in his mind.
+Lincoln approached the task of writing the speech seriously.
+But unlike his speech at Cooper Union nearly four years earlier, he did not need to undertake extensive research.
+His thoughts about how the war was being fought for a just cause had already been set firmly in his mind.